Soft chapathi recipe, How to make soft chapati

-Soft chapathi recipe, soft rotis.
+How to make soft chapathi, soft chapathi recipe with step by step pictures.
 A popular and soft indian flat bread made with wheat flour that can be served with curry.

 Soft chapathis, anyone?

-- You can add a bit of ghee or butter or 1 tsp of curd or sugar to knead the dough at this stage to get soft chapathi.
-I always use hot water.
+- While you mix the flour and salt, you can add a bit of ghee or butter or 1 tsp of curd or sugar to knead the dough.

-- You can also substitute milk for water for kneading the dough (or) you can also use half milk or half water to knead the dough for soft chapathi.
+- You can substitute milk for water to knead the dough (or) you can also use half milk or half water.

 - If more water is added, dough would turn loose and would result in hard chapathi.